MikeRogers0/MikeRogersIO/src/_posts/2020-11-01-is-reset_column_information-a-code-smell.md

 ## So is reset_column_information a code smell?

 I think so!
 I think it's an indicator of "The next few lines of code are going to bite you in the future", and in most cases there is a more reliable approach which can be taken.

+While I don't think a Rubocop warning is suitable, I am going to try to avoid using it going forward.